Elaidzha1940/PagePeelSwipe/README.md

 https://github.com/Elaidzha1940/PagePeelSwipe/assets/64445918/dd1a2165-6eca-43a3-a44b-196e43eab775

-✨ Features
+## Features
-Smooth and realistic page peel animation
+- Smooth and realistic page peel animation

-Clean and modern SwiftUI implementation
+- Clean and modern SwiftUI implementation

-Easy to integrate and customize
+- Easy to integrate and customize

-Enhances UX with intuitive swipe-to-delete gestures
+- Enhances UX with intuitive swipe-to-delete gestures

-📱 Why Page Peel?
+## Why Page Peel?
-Traditional swipe-to-delete interactions are functional—but they don’t have to be boring.
+Traditional swipe-to-delete interactions are functional - but they don’t have to be boring.
 This effect adds a touch of delight and polish, making your app feel more dynamic and engaging.

-🔧 Built With
+## Built With
-SwiftUI
+- SwiftUI

-DragGesture
+- DragGesture

-Animations
+- Animations

-Custom Transitions
+- Custom Transitions